 - Dial 9-911 from campus phones to contact the Palos Heights Police and Fire departments, or paramedics (EMS) in an emergency.
 Dial 9-1-1 from any other phone, including cell phones.

 - Students or employees who are victims of crimes located at off-campus facilities or off-campus programs or are victims of crime away from campus should report the crime to the local law enforcement authority where the crime occurred.
 Generally, 9-1-1 is the emergency telephone number for law enforcement agencies, fire departments and paramedic services in Illinois.

 - After calling emergency first responders, the Department of Campus Safety and Security should be called at ext.
 3722 from a campus phone or 708-239-3722 from cell or non-campus phone.
 Our Campus Safety staff will assist local emergency services in responding to the incident on campus, so it is imperative that they are advised of the situation immediately.

 To Report a Crime Which Has Already Occurred

-To report a crime which has been committed on campus, victims and/or witnesses should contact Campus Safety at ext.
+To report a crime that has been committed on campus, victims and/or witnesses should contact Campus Safety at ext.
 3722 or 708-239-3722 from a cell or non-campus phone.
-Campus Safety staff will assist the victim/witness in contacting the local police agency if needed or requested and will also document the incident in a report.
+Campus Safety and Security staff will assist the victim/witness in contacting the local police agency if needed or requested and will also document the incident in a report.
 Students or employees who are victims of crimes located at off-campus facilities or off-campus programs or are victims of crime away from campus should report the crime to the local law enforcement authority where the crime occurred.
 Once the student returns to campus they should also report the incident to a Campus Security Authority or other responsible person.

 What Constitutes a Reported Crime?